 During his Amateur Radio career, Phil has actively promoted instruction and licensing.
 For over twelve years, he served as an instructor with the Courage Kenny Handiham program based in Golden Valley, Minnesota, volunteering at many of their week-long radio camps in California and Minnesota.
 He is a Volunteer Examiner under the ARRL and W5YI VEC programs.
 He was formerly a VE under the Greater Los Angeles ARG VEC.
 In the past, K9HI has served as a team liaison for the Boston ARC’s VE team.

 Phil works at Boston College as a computer systems administrator.
 He is a member of the Advanced Computing Systems Association and the USENIX Special Interest Group for system administration, LISA.
 He is also a member of the League of Professional System Administrators.
 In 2007, Boston College awarded Phil Temples its prestigious Community Service Award for his work with Handihams, along with his participation in a volunteer reading program in the Boston public schools.
 That same year, Phil received a Champions Award from the Massachusetts State Lottery Commission.

-Phil is also a writer; he’s had over 140 short stories and a novella published in various print and online publications, along with a novella, two mystery-thriller novels, and a short story anthology.
-Phil’s third full-length novel is slated for publication in the spring of 2019.
+Phil is also a writer; he’s had over 140 short stories and a novella published in various print and online publications, along with a novella, three mystery-thriller novels, and a short story anthology.

 Phil has been married to his life-partner, Dr. Barb Ariel Cohen, K9ERA for 40 years.
 They reside in Watertown, Massachusetts.